 Tigers' John Hicks: Goes deep Sunday

-Hicks went 1-for-4 with a solo home run in Sunday's loss to the Orioles.
+Hicks went 3-for-4 with a solo home run and two RBI in Sunday's loss to the Royals.

-Hicks is off to a slow start this season, as the home run was just his second of the year and he's batting only .200.
-However, the 28-year-old doesn't really have any serious competition for playing time, so he should be behind the plate most days for the Tigers, which helps him maintain moderate fantasy value.
+Hicks plated all of Detroit's runs in a 4-2 defeat.
+He's now hitting .292 with a .909 OPS and should continue to get regular playing time at first base for however long Miguel Cabrera (hamstring) is out.
+Hicks is a decent short-term add for fantasy owners in need of some power, as he now has three home runs in 48 at-bats.

 More News